alexpdp7/alexpdp7/misc/self-hosting.md

 ## The danger of good free services

 "If you're not paying for the product, you are the product" is a popular criticism of free services.
+People use this saying to criticize free services selling your data.
 However, I think that *good* free services create a more insidious problem.

 [Dumping](https://en.wikipedia.org/wiki/Dumping_(pricing_policy)) is not a recent invention.